 Pre-workout nutrition is the best way to sustain any type of workout.
-It enhances your performance, reduces the chances of muscle injury, and accelerates muscle recovery.
+It can enhance your performance, reduce the chances of muscle injury, and accelerate muscle recovery.
 If you have ever felt a sharp pain in your abdomen while working out, ran out of breath too soon, or experienced soreness in your muscles the next morning – revisit what you are eating before a workout (or eating at all!).
 This article helps you understand what to eat before a workout, when to eat before a workout, pre-workout foods and supplements, and benefits.
 Swipe up!

 Macro Nutrients That Your Body Needs Before A Workout

 The main macros that our body needs are carbs, fats, and proteins.
 Yes, you need to avoid unhealthy fats and simple carbs, but otherwise, you need all the three to help your body function well.
 So, let’s see how these macros help you during your workout.